Sniffer Dogs in NSW

 Review of drug detection sniffer dogs in NSW

-is highly critical of the dogs as inefficient, discriminatory
+critical of the dogs as inefficient, discriminatory and ineffective.

 In February 2002 the Police

-force in New South Wales.
-That Act allows police
+South Wales.
+That Act allows police to use sniffer dogs to perform

 at pubs, entertainment events and on public transport.